 4. Take steps to minimise stress

-When we’re stressed, our body responds by instigating a stress response that inhibits our immune system, and increases our chances of falling ill or developing infection.
+When we’re stressed, our body responds by instigating a stress response that inhibits our immune system, and increases our chances of falling ill or developing an infection.

 Long-term stress can be especially harmful.
 In fact, research shows that chronic stress can lead to elevated levels of the steroid hormone cortisol.
 While cortisol is helpful on a short-term basis – for example, when your body goes into fight or flight mode – on a longer-term basis it can impair the immune system’s ability to protect the body.